Updated:

 #2 Diabetic Foot Ulcer

 If you suffer from many metabolic and neurovascular factors, you might be experiencing an issue called diabetic neuropathy.
 As a result, you might experience the loss of feeling or pain in your feet, toes, legs, and arms that stems from poor circulation and nerve damage.
 It's possible to develop sores or blisters as dead skin builds up on the tough top layer of the skin.
-These injuries become unnoticed due to the loss of feeling and can be the source of infection or bacteria.
+These injuries go unnoticed due to the loss of feeling and can be the source of infection or bacteria.

 Risk factors for diabetic foot ulcers include poor glycemic control, smoking cigarettes, poor circulation, diabetic kidney disease, or previous foot ulcerations.
 In extreme cases, a diabetic foot ulcer can result in the need for a diabetes amputation.